Ricordy/SL-SmartContracts/README.md

 Something Legendary Smartcontracts schema

-This schema can be divided in some parts of interest:
+This schema can be divided into some parts of interest:

 - SLCore group:
     - Responsible for the gamification of the project.